-- we reviewed the activity of all the companies included in the scope of consolidation and the report on the principal risks; - we verified that the declaration covers each category of information referred to in III of Article L. 225-102-1 in relation to social and environmental matters; - we verified that the declaration presents the information referred to in II of Article R. 225-105 where relevant with regard to the principal risks and includes, where applicable, an explanation of the reasons justifying the absence of the information required by the second paragraph of III of Article L. 225-102-1; - we verified that the declaration presents the business model and description of the principal risks related to the activity of all the companies included in the scope of consolidation, including, where relevant and proportionate, the risks generated by its business relations, its products or its services, as well as the policies, actions and effects including key performance indicators related to the principal risks; - we consulted documentary sources and conducted interviews in order to: - assess the selection and validation process for the principal risks as well as the consistency of the key performance indicators with regard to the principal risks and policies presented; - corroborate the qualitative information (actions and effects) that we considered to be the most significant1. - we verified that the declaration covers the scope of consolidation, namely all the companies in included in the scope of consolidation in accordance with Article L. 233-16 with the limits set out in the declaration; - we reviewed the internal control and risk management procedures implemented by the entity and assessed the collection procedures that are intended to ensure the completeness and consistency of the information; - for the key performance indicators and for a selection of other quantitative effects that we considered to be the most significant1, we implemented: - analytical procedures involving verification of the proper consolidation of the data collected as well as the consistency of the changes in said data - detailed checks by means of sample tests in which we verified the correct application of the definitions and procedures and compared the data provided with the supporting documentation.
-This verification work was carried out on a selection of contributing entities and covers between 24% and 79% of the data selected for these checks;
+- we reviewed the activity of all the companies included in the scope of consolidation and the report on the principal risks; - we verified that the Statement covers each category of information referred to in Article L. 225-102-1 III of the French Commercial Code in relation to social and environmental matters and respect for human rights and combating corruption and tax avoidance; - we verified that the Statement presents the information referred to in Article R. 225-105 II of the French Commercial Code where relevant with regard to the principal risks and includes, where applicable, an explanation of the reasons justifying the absence of the information required by the second paragraph of Article L. 225-102-1 III of the same code; - we verified that the Statement presents the business model and description of the principal risks related to the activity of all the companies included in the scope of consolidation, including, where relevant and proportionate, the risks generated by its business relations, its products or its services, as well as the policies, actions and effects including key performance indicators related to the principal risks; - we consulted documentary sources and conducted interviews in order to: - assess the selection and validation process for the principal risks as well as the consistency of the key performance indicators with regard to the principal risks and policies presented; - corroborate the qualitative information (actions and effects) that we considered to be the most significant; - we verified that the Statement covers the scope of consolidation, namely all the companies included in the scope of consolidation in accordance with Article L. 233-16 of the French Commercial Code, subject to the limits set out in the Statement; - we reviewed the internal control and risk management procedures implemented by the entity and assessed the collection procedures that are intended to ensure the completeness and consistency of the Information; - for the key performance indicators and for a selection of other quantitative effects that we considered to be the most significant1, we implemented: - analytical procedures involving verification of the proper consolidation of the data collected as well as the consistency of the changes in said data;

+detailed checks by means of sample tests in which we verified the correct application of the definitions and procedures and compared the data provided with the supporting documentation; this verification work was carried out on a selection of contributing entities and covers between 14% and 100% of the data selected for these checks;

-- we assessed the consistency the declaration as a whole with regard to our knowledge of all the companies included in the scope of consolidation.
+- we assessed the consistency the Statement as a whole with regard to our knowledge of all the companies included in the scope of consolidation.